Q: Why are we beginning another campaign?

 Q: What opportunities might there be once the debt is retired?

 A: We have been very blessed at Holy Spirit to be able to serve many needs of the church and community.
 Once the debt is retired, the resources available may enable us to do things which, up to this point, we have only dreamed.
-Parishioner suggestions have been: an assisted living facility, a Catholic High School, a community center or gym, and/or more aid to St. Vincent De Paul.
+Parishioner suggestions have been: a Catholic High School, a community center or gym, and/or more aid to St. Vincent De Paul.
 All of these ideas and more could be a reality once we are debt-free!
 It is exciting to think of what God has in store for Holy Spirit Catholic Church!